 We will be using two different datasets: Twitter conversations and conversation threads from Reddit.
 For both datasets, we will provide the immediate context (i.e., only the previous dialogue turn) as well as the full dialogue thread, when available.
 The goal is to understand how much conversation context is needed or helpful for sarcasm detection.

 The computational models proposed by Ghosh et al. (2018), already released as open-source, will be used as a baseline.
 Sarcasm data is collected from Twitter using the standard hashtags of #sarcasm and #sarcastic.
-The Reddit data will be a subset from the datasets introduced by Khodak et al. (2017).
+The Reddit data for training will be a subset of the datasets introduced by Khodak et al. (2017).

 As mentioned, there will be two datasets available for this shared task.
 You can elect to participate in the shared task using one or/and two of the datasets.